freesewing/freesewing/README.md

 ## We are working on FreeSewing v3 🚀

+> We the `main` branch and `next` packages on NPM holds v3 code.
+But it's alpha for now.

 The default branch (`develop`) in this repo is where we work on the upcoming FreeSewing v3.
 Check out [the roadmap](https://github.com/freesewing/freesewing/discussions/1278) to see what we're working towards.
 There is still time to submit your ideas/suggestions for